Back to school: Vaccines and wellness checks

 Childhood vaccine schedule

-There is a primary series of vaccines that we give to young infants, following a recommended schedule.
+Young infants get a primary series of vaccines that follow a recommended schedule.
 These vaccines protect children from some of the most dangerous diseases.
 Examples include:

-• DTap (diptheria, tetanus and acellular pertussis) vaccine
+• DTaP (diphtheria, tetanus and acellular pertussis) vaccine

 • Haemophilus influenzae type b (Hib) vaccine